ankush/ankush.dev/content/posts/mastery-cycling-mental-health.md

 ---
 layout: post
 title:  "On mastery, cycling and mental health"
-subtitle: "Story of my transition to Computer Science"
+description: "Story of my transition to Computer Science"
 date:   2018-11-25
 ---